tweag/ormolu/README.md

 * Using GHC's own parser to avoid parsing problems caused by [`haskell-src-exts`][haskell-src-exts].
+* Let some whitespace be programmable.
+The layout of the input influence the layout choices in the output.
+This means that the choices between single-line/multi-line layouts in each particular situation are made by the user, not by an algorithm.
+This makes the implementation simpler and leaves some control to the user while still guaranteeing that the formatted code is stylistically consistent.
 * Writing code in such a way so it's easy to modify and maintain.
 Roughly, it means that the project follows the path of [`hindent`][hindent] and is very much about printing AST in a particular way.
 * Implementing one “true” formatting style which admits no configuration.
 * That formatting style aims to result in minimal diffs while still remaining very close to “conventional” Haskell formatting people use.
-* Let the layout of the input influence the layout choices in the output.
-  This means that the choices between single-line/multi-line layouts in each particular situation are made by the user, not by an algorithm.
-This makes the implementation simpler and leaves some control to the user while still guaranteeing that the formatted code is stylistically consistent.
 * Idempotency: formatting already formatted code doesn't change it.
 * Be well-tested and robust to the point that it can be used in large projects without exposing unfortunate, disappointing bugs here and there.
-* The project is commercially backed by a company, that is, Tweag.
-This guarantees that it'll be actively maintained and bugs will be fixed.

 ## Contribution